Press Play Button Below, Synchronize Reading & Listening "Habits Podcast" *An Audio Blog*

 Healthy and supple skin is not so much of a dream if you take proper precautions and pay attention to your diet and exercise.
-Daily skin and facial care is much more effective in making us look beautiful than any cosmetics in the world.
-Cleansing is quite essential to avoid acnes and other skin problems.
+Daily skin and facial care are much more effective in making us look beautiful than any cosmetics in the world.
+Cleansing is quite essential to avoid acne and other skin problems.

 The damaging effects of the sun

 Loss of smoothness on the skin’s surface is only one consequence of sun damage.
 Sunlight affects all the skin’s layers.
 Overexposure to it also produces wrinkling and sagging.
 Its damage is cumulative, permanent, and progressive.
-As much as 80 percent of the visible signs of aging are due to sun exposure.
+As much as 80 per cent of the visible signs of ageing are due to sun exposure.

 If you must venture out into the sun (in any season), then avoid the most sun-intense part of the day, from 10 a.m. to 3 p.m; and please don’t forget your sunscreen and a broad-rimmed hat.

 Many factors take a toll on your skin’s health and appearance.
-Whether caused by exposure to the sun, environmental pollutants, genetics, normal aging, or stress, skin damage can be effectively treated
+Whether caused by exposure to the sun, environmental pollutants, genetics, normal ageing, or stress, skin damage can be effectively treated